NERC-CEH/time-stream/README.md

 ```

 ## Running the app

+Build the docker container to access local data

 ```commandline
 docker compose up -d
 ```
-The app can take two command-line arguments:
+Then call the app which can take two command-line arguments:

 period (required): The period of time you want to extract data for.\
     - Must be a valid ISO8601 duration\